Global Mobility Mornings hosted by Fragomen Boston

 Location

-Please join us on February 26 at Fragomen’s Boston office for Global Mobility Mornings, an in-person breakfast forum bringing together immigration professionals from across industries to discuss today’s most pressing mobility challenges.
+Fragomen is hosting a Global Mobility Mornings event on February 26 at Fragomen’s Boston office.
+This in-person breakfast forum will bring together immigration professionals from across industries to discuss today’s most pressing mobility challenges.
 This session is designed to foster open dialogue, share best practices and provide practical insights for those managing cross-border talent in an increasingly complex environment.

 We are pleased to feature special guest speaker Amy Nice, who will share perspectives from her time in the White House as well as her current work advocating for international students and STEM talent.
 Amy will offer a forward-looking view of the evolving high-skilled immigration landscape and the role of employers in evaluating and navigating ongoing policy shifts.